Lalawai Hale

 No analysis available

-I looked for explicit lease expiry dates such as 'lease expires 2050' or 'ground lease ends in 20xx' and found nothing.
-The remarks do not mention leasehold tenure or any renewal/expiration year.
+I looked for explicit ground lease or leasehold expiry language such as "lease expires 2050" or "ground lease ends in 20xx" and found nothing.
+The remarks do not mention land tenure or any lease renewal/expiration year.

-I searched the remarks for terms like fully insured, walls-in coverage, comprehensive building insurance, or full HOA insurance, and found no such language.
-Nothing in the listings indicates the association provides full building coverage.
+I searched the remarks for terms like fully insured, full insurance, walls-in coverage, or comprehensive HOA insurance.
+No such language was found, so the remarks do not confirm full building insurance coverage.

 No analysis available

-I looked for any statement that the building passed fire/life safety evaluation, FLSE, fire safety certification, or similar inspection language, and found nothing.
-The remarks do not mention fire/life-safety compliance, so there is no public-remarks evidence to mark this as passed.
+I looked for language indicating the building passed a fire/life safety evaluation, including FLSE, fire safety certified, life safety compliant, or passed fire inspection.
+None of those phrases appeared in the public remarks, so there is no evidence to mark this true.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.